-Since it’s considered an energy-saving renovation, some states and regions offer rebates when insulation is updated in a home.
-Check with your local utility company to find out if you qualify for even more savings.
+Since it’s considered an energy-saving renovation, some states and regions even offer rebates when insulation is updated in a home.
+Check with your local utility company to find out if you qualify for even more annual savings.

 This is one of the first questions you need to ask yourself before you dive into installing your attic’s insulation materials.
 The reality is that it’s easier, more economical, and more effective to insulate the floor of your attic instead of the ceiling.
 There are pros and cons to each method, though.

 The attic floor is a smaller surface area than the ceiling and walls, so you’ll buy fewer materials and spend less time on the project.
 However, insulating the floor means you won’t be able to use the space for storage.

 While you will be able to use the attic for storage space, insulating the ceiling is much more labor-intensive and a bit more costly.
 It also leaves more room for error since you’ll need to insulate in more cracks and crevices.